mattkatz/cc-pypa-poetry-mkdocs/docs/faq.md

 ???+ Question
     # Why mkdocs over sphinx?
-    reStructured Text and Sphinx is way to tedious, though powerful.
-With extension, you'll find almost all features are available in mkdocs, in a neat and productive way.
-Poetry and Markdown, are the two key factors driven me develop this template.
+    reStructured Text and Sphinx is way too tedious, though powerful.
+With extension, you'll find almost all features are available in mkdocs in a neat and productive way.
+Poetry and Markdown are the two key factors driven me develop this template.

 ???+ Question
     # What are the configuration items?